ashishkharche/hagrito/docs/cloud/aws/certifications/solutions-architect-associate/notes.md

 > Because you have to use the security group ID instead of the Network ACL ID of the application tier.
 Take note that the Network ACL covers the entire subnet which means that other applications that use the same subnet will also be affected.

+You have to use the security group ID instead of the Network ACL ID of the application tier.
+Take note that the Network ACL covers the entire subnet which means that other applications that use the same subnet will also be affected.

 ## VPC peering connections

 a VPC peering connection does not support edge to edge routing.
 This means that if either VPC in a peering relationship has one of the following connections, you cannot extend the peering relationship to that connection: